truelinux/CursedPotato/README.md

 # CursedPotato
-Eat the wrong potato and your cursed!
+Eat the wrong potato and you're cursed!

 Permissions: